 Executive Director/ Founder

 Rick Craig has served as the Justice Education Society’s Executive Director since its inception in 1989.
-He has almost 30 years’ experience developing and delivering public legal education programs.
+He has over 35 years’ experience developing and delivering public legal education programs.

 Rick holds a Master of Education in legal education and a Bachelor’s of Art degree from Simon Fraser University, as well as a Secondary Level B.C.
 Teaching Certificate.
-He taught at the senior secondary level for several years before moving into public legal education.
+He taught law, sociology and economics at the senior secondary level for several years before moving into public legal education.

-He is the author of numerous legal education curricula for all levels of the school system, including the mandatory textbook on law and government used in the senior school system in British Columbia.
+He is the author of numerous legal education curricula for all levels of the school system, including the mandatory textbook on law and government that was used in the senior school system in British Columbia for many years.
 Rick has designed numerous public legal education programs, including materials for the minority communities, Aboriginal youth, the deaf community, people with developmental disabilities, youth with special needs and programs for justice system personnel.
 He has also developed materials for national distribution in Canada.

-Rick also has over 30 years of experience in international development and has worked on international legal education projects in South Africa, Guatemala, China, Ethiopia and Somaliland.
+Rick also has over 40 years of experience in international development.
+He is fluent in Spanish and has worked on international legal education and justice system capacity building projects in 18 countries including South Africa, Guatemala, El Salvador, Honduras, Panama, Guyana, China, Ethiopia and Somaliland.

 CIPI Worker (Chinese)